-As the employer, councils must ensure their refuse operations are carried out safely.
-This includes ensuring the policies and procedures are adhered to and achieving the desired reductions in risk expected.
+As the employer, local authorities must ensure their refuse operations are conducted safely.
+This includes ensuring the policies and procedures are adhered to and are achieving the desired reductions in risk expected.
 A variety of compliance checks can be employed and some examples of these are detailed below.
 Regardless of the methodology adopted by the council, it is important that accurate records are maintained which can demonstrate if systems in place are adequate or otherwise.

-- Reactive Investigation detailed investigations into incidents and near misses to ensure controls in place at the time met the required standard.
-Subsequent remedial works should be undertaken and thorough records should be kept. - Proactive Spot Checks Regular checks to ensure standards, risk assessments, method statements and departmental policy are being adhered to / maintained. - Proactive Record Checks Check records are accurate, up to date and filled in correctly. - Proactive Self Checks Annually/Biannually assess your own systems for compliance & effectiveness. - Proactive External Audit Independent and competent audit of the management systems in use.
-At least every 3 years. - Data Reviews Regular system reviews including lag data e.g. accident & claims stats to draw trends.
+- Reactive Investigation Detailed investigations into adverse incidents and near misses to ensure controls in place at the time met the required standard.
+Subsequent remedial works should be undertaken, and thorough records should be kept - Proactive Spot Checks Regular checks to ensure standards, risk assessments, method statements and departmental policies are being adhered to / maintained - Proactive Record Checks Check records are accurate, up to date and filled in correctly - Proactive Self Checks Annually / Bi-annually assess systems for compliance and effectiveness - Proactive External Audit Independent audit of the management systems in use should be conducted at least every 3 years - Data Reviews Regular system reviews including lag data e.g. adverse incidents and claims statistics to identify trends